seamusdemora/seamusdemora.github.io/MacStuff.md

 ### 33. Should You Put Siri on an "iLeash", or Put Her Down?

-With the ["Siri Privacy Scandal"](https://duckduckgo.com/?t=ffnt&q=Siri+Privacy+Scandal&ia=web) out in the open now, you may have wondered what, if anything, you should do about it.
+With the ["Siri Privacy Scandal"](https://duckduckgo.com/?t=ffnt&q=Siri+Privacy+Scandal&ia=web) out in the open, and in full public view, you may have wondered what, if anything, you should do about it.
 I know I have.
 After understanding what happened, it *feels like* Apple simply cannot be trusted.
 For me - the fact that they **didn't take ownership of the issue** was the biggest disappointment - a punk-ass move IMHO.
 I should just accept the fact that giant corporations are inherently untrustworthy, and run by people who might throw their Mother overboard to improve their odds...
 I should *grow up*, and accept this.
 Anyway - now the time has come to decide what to do about it.
 Here are some of the options I've considered:

   1. Leave it disabled - as it has always been on my new Macbook
   2. [Remove Siri from the TouchBar](https://apple.stackexchange.com/questions/373361/how-do-i-remove-siri-from-the-collapsed-control-strip) - definitely!
   3. Rip it out - remove the executable/app file(s)

 On Catalina and Mojave, there's a control panel for Siri in `System Preferences`.
 The `Enable Siri` option can be checked - or un-checked.
 It ought to be that simple - but it's not.
 Since Catalina 10.15.1, Apple added "new features" to the Siri control panel - giving you "more control" over your personal data.
 Hmm - Apple's post-Siri-Scandal pledges and promises are already being watered down?
 In all honesty, I don't know.
-But given that Apple's software is closed-source, and their record is not great I wouldn't take any wagers.
-Note to Apple: Lost trust is hard to recover.
+But given that Apple's software is closed-source, and their record is not great I wouldn't take any wagers. **Note to Apple: Lost trust is hard to recover.**

 Removing Siri from the "Touch Bar" (Mojave-speak), or the "Control Strip" (Catalina-speak) likewise has been made harder than it should be.
 The link in option 2. above is a SE Q&A that illustrates this point.
 If that doesn't work for you, my best suggestion is to [search for your particular OS](https://duckduckgo.com/?t=ffnt&q=remove+siri+from+macOS+touchbar&ia=web).